All Episodes

 It never changes.

-This This stuff has bothered me for a while.
+And on Facebook, with relative anonymity, this stuff has bothered me for a while.

 I don't want to make too big a deal of it, but it falls under the umbrella of my desire for a healthy, productive, content, positive, happy country.

-And there are just countless assaults on people, more than ever.
+And there are just countless assaults on people more than ever.

 And not suggesting anything change.

-I'm not an old fuddy duty.
+I'm not an old fuddy-duddy.

-Can't put anything back in the bottle.
+Can't put anything back in a bottle.

-But this was uh this was a no-brainer.
+But this was a no-brainer.

-And now they've they've actually confirmed it in this uh University of Michigan study, additionally, researchers had the test subjects rate their level of life satisfaction at the start and at the end of the study.
+Additionally, researchers had the test subjects rate their level of life satisfaction at the start and at the end of the study.

 And they found that the more participants used Facebook over the research period, the more their life satisfaction levels decreased.